Helsinki, Finland – 22/9/2022

 Searching for a Job? -exhibition opens space for future working life at the Finnish Labour Museum Werstas in Tampere, Finland.

 Searching for a Job? –exhibition has opened at the at the Finnish Labour Museum Werstas, Tampere, Finland.
-At the same time, a biblically thick book in Finnish, carrying the same name, has been published by distinguished poetry publisher Poesia.
+At the same time, a biblically thick book carrying the same name has been published by distinguished poetry publisher Poesia.
 Both are part of Searching for a Job? -project by performance artist Lauri Antti Mattila and documentary filmmaker Juhani Haukka.
 The project turned employing into work of art and invites people to rethink future working life.

 In the project, the logic of job search was reversed and instead of looking for ready-defined jobs, people were allowed to determine what job they would most like to do.
 The application was open in the spring of 2020 and 2574 applications were received.
 Eight of the applicants were selected by lottery to work for 1-2 month grant periods.
 Work was done between autumn 2020 and summer 2021.
-Works were documented by filming and writing.
+Jobs were documented by filming and writing.

 Of the eight jobs, at one job, an elderly lady worked as a narrator for nature films, another as a mother’s hospice and the third as an independent astrobiologist.
 One job was to write letters on an island, another played music with the trees in Saarijärvi.
 One employee dealt with difficult father-child relationships through interviews.
-The youngest of the participants wrote the book and published it.
+The youngest of the participants wrote a book and published it.
 The farthest job was in Brazil, where the applicant organized a dance workshop for young people.

 From the extensive application material, artists Haukka and Mattila edited a documentary book that opens up a view on people’s work proposals and thus their thoughts on enjoyment, desires, dreams and working life.
 According to Mattila and Haukka, hundreds of applications testify the problems of current working life.
 In times of environmental crises, ideas of work and its meaning need to be completely rethought: